bgramaje/simple-api-mongodb-auth/README.md

-## 🚀 Node.js Express API Template
+## 🚀 Express.js API Template
 > Basic template to get your project started from scratch!

 👨🏻‍💻 Hey coder!
-In this repository you will find a basic schema structure to start your own REST API. 👨🏻‍💻 This schema is made by some best practices I encountered and think they are pretty usefull to make your code nicer and organized.
+This is an Express.js template based in typescript and mongodb.

 ### Built with 🛠️